 She’s here now, of course.
 Don’t worry.
 It wasn’t a surprise.
 I welcome her as she lowers herself to sit beside me, taking the time to settle in before looking out at the vast forest beyond.
 What would you do with the last hour of your life?
 Me personally, there's nowhere I would rather be than the redwood forests of Sonoma county.
 The trees have a certain way of making you feel...small.
 In a good way.
 Like there’s something majestic watching over you.

 “Good to see you again, ma’am.”

 “Oh, well that can’t be the truth,” she says with a sweet chuckle.
 I laugh and take her by the arm, coughing as I do.

 “So, it’s for real this time, is it?”

 “I’ll be honest, I always told myself I was ready for you.
 But now that we’re here, I admit I’m a bit afraid.”

 Death sighs and puts her head on my shoulder.
-It’s silent, like the air around me has already died.
+It’s silent today, like the air around us has already died.

 “Well, I’m here.
 I won’t let you go.”

 I laugh again.
 “That’s a phrase most people would tremble at, coming from you.”